 As a new swim parent or swim fan you may find yourself occasionally wondering why the people around you seem to be speaking gibberish.
-Your swimmer, coach, or fellow swim parent start talking your eyes start to glaze over with confusion… Cuts, seeds, tapers, psych sheets, heat sheet…. and what exactly is a split and how on earth can they be negative?
+Your swimmer, coach, or fellow swim parent start talking and your eyes start to glaze over with confusion… Cuts, seeds, tapers, psych sheets, heat sheet…. and what exactly is a split and how on earth can they be negative?
 So today I’d like to go over common swimming terms so that you too can speak the mysterious language of swimming.

 Heat Sheet: The meet program which lists the swimmers in the meet by event, heat, and lanes.
 This allows you to figure out when and where your kid is swimming.
 I have a whole post talking about How to Read a Heatsheet.

 Psych Sheet: These have swimmers listed in events organized fastest to slowest.
 Unlike heat sheets they do not list the swimmers heat and lane assignments.
 Psych sheets allow you to quickly see how a swimmer stacks up against the competition.